 Looking for a fun new holiday tradition to share with your dog?
 The Turkey Trot—running/walking a 5K race—has become an increasingly popular way to spend part of Thanksgiving and now it has officially gone to the dogs!
-My Newfoundland and I did our first Turkey Trot last Thanksgiving and had so much fun that I knew I wanted to make it an annual tradition.
-I was thrilled to learn I would have an opportunity to do an AKC Turkey Trot to support great canine causes.
+My Newfoundland and I did our first Turkey Trot during Thanksgiving of 2020 and had so much fun that I knew I wanted to make it an annual tradition.
+The AKC Turkey Trot is a great opportunity to do so while supporting great canine causes.

 AKC Turkey Trot